ftisiot/flask-apache-kafka-demo/CONTRIBUTING.md

 # Welcome!

-Contributions are very welcome on {{ PROJECT }}.
+Contributions are very welcome on **Demo Project for Apache Kafka® and Flask**.
 When contributing please keep this in mind:

 - Open an issue to discuss new bigger features.
 - Write code consistent with the project style and make sure the tests are passing.